Peaks, black swans and bonanzas: Market tips, bold calls and eyecatchers for 2017

 6. More QE from the ECB?

 Inflation has bottomed out, the Fed is raising rates, and other central banks are beginning to reduce their stimulus.
-The ECB will taper its 80 billion euros-a-month QE program, right?
+The ECB will taper its 80 billion euros-a-month QE programme, right?

 Maybe not.